sajeanp/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-kiosk-app-for-assigned-access.md

 * Call the **LockApplicationHost.RequestUnlock()** method from your app to [exit Assigned Access mode](#addaway) and go back to the login screen.

-* [Add an event handler](#eventhandler) to the **LockApplicationHost.Unlocking* event that fires when a user presses Ctrl+Alt+Del to exit the kiosk experience.
+* [Add an event handler](#eventhandler) to the **LockApplicationHost.Unlocking* event that fires when a user selects Ctrl+Alt+Del to exit the kiosk experience.
 The handler could also be used to save any data before exiting.